jujuedua/CS50-projects/runoff/README.md

 # **runoff**

-Runoff is a program that simulates an election using ranked-choice voting.
+This project  is a program that simulates an election using ranked-choice voting.
 Voters rank candidates in order of preference, and the program determines the winner through multiple rounds of elimination until a candidate receives more than half of the votes.

 ## Running the Program